eBay/tsv-utils/docs/BuildingWithLTO.md

 There are two different forms of LTO available: Full and Thin.
 To build the TSV utilities with LTO is sufficient to know that they exist and are incompatible with each other.
 For information on the differences see the LLVM blog post [ThinLTO: Scalable and Incremental LTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html).

+## About Profile Guided Optimization (PGO)

+Profile Guided Optimization (PGO) is an approach to optimization based on recording typical execution patterns.
+Execution behavior data enables better choices for branch prediction, inlining decisions, and other optimizations.

+There are several ways to gather execution behavior statistics, the approach used by the TSV utilities is to generate an instrumented build and run it on common inputs.
+The result of these runs is recorded and passed to the compiler and linker to generate the final executable.

+The TSV utilities build system supports PGO for a couple tools, those showing the most benefit.
+Currently, PGO is enabled only when also using LTO.
+The source repository contains everything needed to generate profile data for the build, including data files and scripts invoking the instrumented builds.

+For a more detailed introduction to PGO see [Profile-Guided Optimization with LDC](https://johanengelen.github.io/ldc/2016/07/15/Profile-Guided-Optimization-with-LDC.html) on Johan Engelen's blog.

-## Building the TSV utilities with LTO
+## Building the TSV utilities with LTO and PGO

-The pre-built binaries available from the [releases page](https://github.com/eBay/tsv-utils-dlang/releases) are compiled with LTO for both D libraries and the TSV utilities code.
+The pre-built binaries available from the [releases page](https://github.com/eBay/tsv-utils-dlang/releases) are compiled with LTO and PGO for both D libraries and the TSV utilities code.
 This is not enabled by default when building from source code.
 The reason is simple: LTO is still an early stage technology.
 Testing on a wider variety of platforms is needed before making it the default.

-However, LTO builds can be enabled by setting makefile parameters.
+However, LTO and PGO builds can be enabled by setting makefile parameters.
 Testing with the built-in test suite should provide confidence in the resulting applications.
 The TSV utilities makefile takes care of invoking both `ldc-build-runtime` and `ldc2` with the necessary parameters.

 **Prerequisites:**
   * LDC 1.5.0 or later.
 See the LDC project [README](https://github.com/ldc-developers/ldc/blob/master/README.md) for installation instructions.
-  * TSV utilities source code, 1.15.0-beta3 or later
+  * TSV utilities source code, 1.15.0-beta3 or later (1.16.0 for PGO).
   * Linux or macOS. macOS requires Xcode 9.0.1 or later.

 Linux builds have been tested on Ubuntu 14.04 and 16.04.